 It's characterized as "a young woman's psycho-sexual-spritual journey on the rocky path that separates her mostly Mennonite past from her mostly Manhattan future."

+Tony winner Michael Mayer ( Spring Awakening) directed in 2009, and will return to stage the production again for this new Roundabout run.
+This is the second music-infused Broadway show with Mayer at the helm this season; his American Idiot opens April 20.
 The Everyday Rapture creative team includes choreographer Michele Lynch, orchestrator and arranger Tom Kitt, music supervisor Michael Rafter and music director Marco Paguia.
 The design team includes Christine Jones (sets), Tom Broecker (costumes), Kevin Adams (lights), Brian Ronan (sound) and Darrel Maloney (projections).

 Everyday Rapture features songs made famous by David Byrne, Roberta Flack, U2, The Supremes, Tom Waits, The Dap Kings and Judy Garland.
 A cast album will be released by Sh-K-Boom Records in May.